A Dictionary of Canadianisms on Historical Principles: Creating DCHP-3

-The Third Edition was released on 15 May 2025.
+The Third Edition, DCHP-3, was released on 15 May 2025.
 Its code base was rewritten to accommodate mobile phone use and includes an editorial update of 181 meanings for a total of 12,000 headwords and 14,500 meanings from 1500 to 2025.
 Work began in 2022 and lasted through May 2025.
 The third edition update focuses on underrepresented groups, e.g. First Nations (lahal, kokum, skoden), and vocabulary from informal origins, e.g. urban slang (freezie, ding, levidrome) and rural slang (klick, hang a larry, shit-kicking).

 Typology

 The DCHP-3 and DCHP-2 list six types of Canadianism with an additional "non-Canadian" category: